 - We have 50 years of experience in identifying instances of insurance bad faith and holding companies responsible for their actions.

 - Since we only take on a few cases at a time, we can give your claim the full attention it deserves.

 What is Life Insurance Bad Faith?

 All insurance companies in California have an implied duty to good faith and fair dealing.
 This means they must seek evidence to grant coverage whenever possible and they must put the best interests of the claimant first.
 General ways insurance companies exercise bad faith include:

 - Delaying the process of claims payments.

 Insurance companies will use a variety of tactics to avoid paying a claim, especially with regard to life insurance.
-One of the most common ways life insurance companies commit bad faith is by unreasonably delaying the claims process in hopes that a claimant or their survivors will simply give up.
+One of the most common ways life insurance companies commit bad faith is by unreasonably delaying the insurance payment and claims process in hopes that a claimant or their survivors will simply give up.
 Insurance companies may delay the claims process by making unreasonable demands for evidence.
-Life insurance companies often commit bad faith by misrepresenting the facts of a policy in an attempt to deny coverage.
+Life insurance companies often commit bad faith by misrepresenting insurance policy terms in an attempt to deny coverage.